tidyverse/tidyverse.org/content/blog/modern-text-features/index.md

 </div>

 As one can see the failures range from not being able to render anything, to rendering in monochrome.
 Further, it appears as if the devices have trouble figuring out the dimensions of the glyphs.
-One additional wrinkle is that while Cairo on macOS capable of rendering in monochrome, it fails to get the correct emoji.
+One additional wrinkle is that while Cairo on macOS is capable of rendering in monochrome, it fails to get the correct emoji.
 This is because emojis relies heavily on ligatures, and the "dark-skinned woman at a computer" emoji is actually a ligature of the "woman", "dark skin" and "computer" emojis.

 Font fallback
 -------------